Menu

 What is the featured event right now?

-The featured event is built so supporters can see the challenge, the named partners, the split model, and the public support context before deciding whether to help, sponsor, or introduce a partner.
+The featured event is built so supporters can see the challenge, the named partners, the support split, and the support path before deciding whether to help, sponsor, or introduce a partner.
 The event summary lives on the featured event page, while the named organizations and slots are listed on the Partners page.

 How are featured event shares structured?

-Who is the charitable beneficiary on the current event model?
+Who is the charitable beneficiary on the current event structure?

-Huntsman Cancer Institute is presented as the primary charitable beneficiary in the current public event structure, and that placement is intentional because the campaign is not trying to hide the cancer-research focus behind generic nonprofit language.
-The current allocation view is visible on the Partners page.
+Huntsman Cancer Institute is presented as the primary charitable beneficiary in the Raise the Bar event structure, and that placement is intentional because Lift4Love is putting the cancer-research focus in plain view.
+The support-share view is visible on the Partners page.

 What does the VP / STX share represent?

-That share represents the community or project-partner portion of the event model.
-It exists so the public structure can name where aligned community work or project support is intended to land instead of leaving that part of the campaign vague.
-The currently public-facing version is shown on the Partners page.
+That share represents the community or project-partner portion of the event support plan.
+It exists so the support structure can name where aligned community work or project support is intended to land instead of leaving that part of the campaign vague.
+The mission share is shown on the Partners page.

-What is Vetted Patriots in the current Lift4Love model?
+What is Vetted Patriots in the current Lift4Love structure?

 Vetted Patriots is the veteran-centered public mission partner tied to the VP / STX side of the current Lift4Love structure.
-Its public-facing mission emphasizes veterans, families, community support, housing navigation, and longer-view resilience work instead of reducing that side of the campaign to a generic patriotic label.
+Its public mission emphasizes veterans, families, community support, housing navigation, and longer-view resilience work with practical language about housing, recovery, and resilience.
 The Lift4Love context is summarized on the About page, and the external mission site is vettedpatriots.org.

 What is the STX campus mentioned on the site?